igorbalbino/task_manager/README.md

 ## Description
 Task manager made as a test for a company.

-Made based on the tutorials from the original site: `https://spring.io/quickstart` and this video tutorial `https://youtu.be/ssj0CGxv60k?si=18ORlYzxa_Lz7LXr`.
+Made based on the tutorials from the original site: `https://spring.io/quickstart`, video tutorials `https://youtu.be/k5PeywcbVYc?si=wbuDFtmbNApfKVSI` and `https://youtu.be/ssj0CGxv60k?si=18ORlYzxa_Lz7LXr`.
 Project created at site: `https://start.spring.io/`, with config:
 ```